🏛️ 130+ Museums & Attractions 🧒 Family-Friendly 📍 Citywide Locations

 What is Swedish fika?

-Fika (pronounced fee-ka) is a Swedish term that translates to a coffee break, but it’s much more than that.
+The Swedish term “fika,” pronounced “fee-ka,” refers to a coffee break, yet it encompasses much more.
 It’s a social institution, a time to slow down and appreciate the good things in life.
 Typically, fika involves coffee or tea accompanied by sweet treats like cinnamon buns (kanelbullar), cookies, or pastries.
-It’s a moment to relax, chat with friends, family, or colleagues, and take a break from the hustle and bustle of daily life.
+Fika provides an opportunity to unwind, engage in conversation with friends, family, or colleagues, and enjoy a respite from the daily chaos.

 How to enjoy fika in Stockholm